Posted 6-25-13; Updated 08-28-15

-All students who declare Political Economy in the Fall 2014 semester (on or after August 21, 2014) must meet the new eligibility requirements, listed below:
+All students who declare Political Economy in the Fall 2014 semester or later (after August 14, 2014) must meet the new eligibility requirements, listed below:

 - must have a cumulative UC Berkeley GPA of 2.7 or higher